 surgical interventions

-Based in Queen Elizabeth Central hospital in Blantyre, our services include human papillomavirus vaccinations, outpatient treatment for pre-cancerous and cancerous lesions, surgery, chemotherapy, and home-based palliative care for patients in the advanced stages of the disease.
-Patient-centred activities, such as mental health support and education sessions, are also part of our programme.
-In addition, MSF refers some patients to Kenya for radiotherapy, as this treatment is not yet available in Malawi.
+Based in Queen Elizabeth Central hospital in Blantyre, our services include outpatient treatment for pre-cancerous and cancerous lesions, surgery, chemotherapy, and home-based palliative care for patients in the advanced stages of the disease.
+Patient-centred activities, such as mental health support, education sessions, physiotherapy, and social support, are also part of our programme.

 Our related news